RocketCommunicationsInc/astro/packages/web-components/MIGRATION.md

 **Resolution:** If you need more control over the `title` and aria attributes of our icons, it is recommended that you instead [import and use our svg assets](https://github.com/RocketCommunicationsInc/astro/tree/main/packages/web-components/src/icons) directly.

+## Input

+### Remove Deprecated CSS Custom Properties

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --input-background-color
+    -   --input-text-color
+    -   --input-focus-border-color
+    -   --input-selection-background-color
+    -   --input-invalid-border-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

+## Log

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --log-header-background-color
+    -   --log-filter-background-color
+    -   --log-filter-text-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

 ## Modal

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --modal-title-color
+    -   --modal-background-color
+    -   --modal-border-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

 ### Component Removed